britt/britt.github.com/content/daresnot/index.md

 6. They monitor the issue and watch for the signal to decloak.
 7. When the signal is sent they transmit their one-time key to the server.
 8. The server waits until a sufficient number of keys have been received, then reveals the votes.

+### This has obvious problems

+#### Problem #1: Shills

+#### Problem #2: OpSec

+#### Problem #3: Trust

+#### Problem #4: _WHAT IF NO ONE COMES BACK?_

+#### Summary of the limitations of original formulation

+* Binary questions
+* Voter defection
+  * not deanonymizing
+  * voting multiple times
+* How can you trust the central system?

+## Reformulating the protocol

+### Properties of Voting Systems: Choose 3

+1. Integrity - _correctness of the vote count_
+2. Authenticity - _proof of voter identity_
+3. Verifiability - _validation of the vote count afterward_
+4. Confidentiality - _privacy for voters_

+### Problem Statement: _To design a voting system with_

+* Integrity - _Accurate vote count_
+* Authenticity - _Protection against double voting and shill voting_
+* Verifiability - _Votes can be validated and linked to voters afterward_
+* Confidentiality - _Votes are secret while voting, public afterward_

+_...and you don't have to trust a central authority._

+### Requirements

+* Arbitrary consensus calculation, not everyone has to vote.
+* Proof against arbiter defection
+* Proof against voter defection
+  * Lying about votes
+  * Failing to reveal votes

+## My Solution

+My Solution which won't fit on a slide.
+*An issue is posted and options for voting are set.*

+1. The set of eligible voters _(V)_ is defined.
+1. A minimum quorum _(Q)_ to decide the issue is chosen. _Q <= V_
+1. A minimum number of returning voters _(R)_ is declared. _R <= Q_
+1. A voter generates a symmetric key _(VOTEKEY)_ and a vote message.
+1. They encrypt the vote message with _VOTEKEY_ and a salt and digitally sign the crypt text.
+1. They split the key into _V-1_ shares using Shamir's Secret Sharing with _R_ shares needed to reassemble.
+1. They encrypt one share for each other voter using that voter's public key.
+1. They post the votes and the shares publicly.
+1. When a quorum is reached users decrypt their key shares and post them publicly.
+1. Once _R_ voters post their shares all votes are decrypted.

+### Attack Vectors

+* Walking the social graph
+* Timing
+* Arbiter snooping

+#### Known Attacks

+* Shill attack
+* pwning the server
+* Reliance on voter OpSec

 ##### Limitations